145th Armored Regiment

-The 145th Armored Regiment, Ohio Army National Guard, is a parent regiment under the U.S. Army Regimental System, with headquarters at Stow, Ohio.
-It currently consists of the 1st Battalion, 145th Armored Regiment, a 600-soldier combined arms battalion of the Ohio Army National Guard with units located throughout northeast Ohio.
+The 145th Armored Regiment, "Fifth Ohio," Ohio Army National Guard, is a parent regiment under the U.S. Army Regimental System, with headquarters at Stow, Ohio.
+Only a 600-soldier combined arms battalion of the regiment, the 1st Battalion, currently exists.
+Its units are spread throughout northeast Ohio.

-For command and control purposes within the Ohio Army National Guard, the 1st Battaltion, 145th Armored Regiment, is a subordinate battalion of the 37th Infantry Brigade Combat Team.
+For command and control purposes within the Ohio Army National Guard, the 1st Battalion, 145th Armored Regiment, is a subordinate battalion of the 37th Infantry Brigade Combat Team.
 In 2013, the battalion entered into an alignment-for-training relationship with the 1st Armored Brigade Combat Team, 34th Infantry Division.
-In May 2016, the battalion donned the Shoulder Sleeve Insignia of the 34th Infantry Division in anticipation of formal alignment with the 1st Armored Brigade Combat Team in September 2016.
-As a combined arms battalion, the 1st Battalion, 145th Armored Regiment, is able to deploy two mechanized infantry companies, two armor companies, a support company, a headquarters company, and a battalion headquarters in order to accomplish its federal, state, and community missions.
+In May 2016, the battalion donned the insignia of the 34th Infantry Division in anticipation of formal alignment with the 1st Armored Brigade Combat Team in September 2016.
+The battalion consists of two mechanized infantry companies, two armor companies, a support company, a headquarters company, and a battalion headquarters.

 Its Headquarters Company (HHC) and three line companies are organic to the battalion.
-While combined arms battalions traditionally receive their support companies from their organic Brigade Support Battalion (BSB), since the battalion is not organic to an Armored Brigade Combat Team (ABCT), the 134th Support Company exists independently and is attached to the battalion.
+While combined arms battalions traditionally receive their support companies from their organic Brigade Support Battalion, since the battalion is not organic to an Brigade Combat Team, the 134th Support Company exists independently and is attached to the battalion.
 As of 2014, the battalion's fire support platoon was re-designated and currently exists as Detachment 2, Headquarters Battery, 1st Battalion, 125th Field Artillery, and is re-attached to the battalion.

-Introduction

-Reorganized and re-designated from the 1st Battalion, 107th Cavalry Regiment on 1 September 2007, the first mobilization and deployment of the 1st Battalion, 145th Armored Regiment in its current form was the 2009 Multinational Force and Observers MFO-52 mission responsible for multiple observation posts throughout Egypt's Sinai Peninsula and the operation of MFO South Camp at Sharm el Sheik, Egypt, in partnership with ten other participating nations.
-Since 11 September 2001, however, subordinate elements and individual soldiers that now comprise the unit have deployed to Operation Noble Eagle, Operation Enduring Freedom (Europe), Kosovo Force, Operation Iraqi Freedom, and Joint Task Forces Katrina and Rita.
+The regiment was reorganized and re-designated from the 1st Battalion, 107th Cavalry Regiment on 1 September 2007.
+Since 11 September 2001, subordinate elements and individual soldiers that now comprise the unit have deployed to Operation Noble Eagle, Operation Enduring Freedom (Europe), Kosovo Force, Operation Iraqi Freedom, and Joint Task Forces Katrina and Rita.
 The battalion has also deployed select individual soldiers in support of the combined Hungary-United States Operational Mentor and Liaison Team with service in Afghanistan.